Lavainmc/EnderHunt/README.md

 In Early Development stage.

-Automatic start requires installing GameQueuer(Also my plugin & Unpublished) plugin.
+Automatic start requires installing GameQueuer(Also mine and is an unpublished plugin) plugin.